inflearn logo

 Analyze the overall liquidity flow of the market by aggregating the issuance and burning volumes of major stablecoins such as USDT, USDC, and DAI.
 Periods of increasing net issuance can be interpreted as times when new dollars are flowing into the market, while periods of decrease can serve as a risk signal indicating capital outflow.

-we can identify which chains funds are leaving and where they are flowing into.
+to identify which chains funds are leaving and where they are flowing into.

 • Whale Wallet